ShravanSunder/rivet-utilities-plugin/README.md

 - it has a `chunkSize` option to limit the number of concurrent executions.
 - it has a `cache` option to cache subgraph outputs of successful item runs.
+- `graph` to run for each item in the array

 ### Pipeline Node

-The PipelineNode will take and input and run it through a pipelien of graphs.
-Each graph's output should be the next graph's input.
+The PipelineNode will take and input and run it through a pipeline of graphs (stages).
+Each stage output should be the next graph's input.
+The pipeline node has a optional pre/post stage to run before and after the pipeline stages.
+Additionally, you have option to loop through the pipeline stages multiple with the `loop number` option.

 - it has a `cache` option to cache subgraph outputs of successful item runs.
+- it has a `loop number` option to loop through the pipeline stages multiple. `default 1`

+The stage graphs

+- `pre` and `post` option graphs
+- `pipeline graph: x` graphs

 ### Pinecone Search Node

 The node will allow you to query pinecone for vectors.
-Allows `filters with metadata`.
+Allows `filters with metadata and sparse vectors`.
 It also allows you to get `scores` back from the api.
-These are the reason to use this over the default Vector Retreival node in rivet.
+You have access to `alpha` which is the weight of the sparse vector `1` vs dense vector `0`

 ### Pinecone Upsert Node

-This node will allow
+This node will allow you to upsert into pinecone.
+It allows you to upsert `sparse vectors` and `metadata` as well.

 ## Installation